After surprise reunion with estranged mother, Katie Uhlaender finishes 13th

 "It felt like I fell through the floor, I'm not going to lie," she said.
 "And I almost started crying."

-After Friday and Saturday's competitions, Uhlaender — who was born in Vail, lived in Breckenridge and graduated from Summit High School — finished a disappointing 13th, unable to get a strong push off the start and lacking the clean runs she needed.
+After Friday, Feb.
+16's and Saturday, Feb.
+17's competitions, Uhlaender — who was born in Vail, lived in Breckenridge and graduated from Summit High School — finished a disappointing 13th, unable to get a strong push off the start and lacking the clean runs she needed.

 "I just wish I had pushed faster," she said.